gethinode/docs/content/en/docs/latest/advanced-settings/partial-development.md

 layout: docs
 ---

+> [!IMPORTANT]
+> The partial development is being revised.
+The documentation on this page is still to be updated.
+Visit this [GitHub issue](https://github.com/gethinode/hinode/issues/1430#issuecomment-2988697852) for more information.

 Hinode supports more than 30 shortcodes.
 Many of these shortcodes wrap an predefined Bootstrap component, such as the {{< link "docs/components/button" />}} or {{< link "docs/components/tooltip" />}}.
 Custom shortcodes include a {{< link "docs/components/command-prompt" />}}, {{< link "docs/components/image" />}}, and {{< link "docs/components/timeline" />}}.
 Some of these components are maintained in a separate module, such as the {{< link "docs/components/animation" />}} or {{< link "docs/components/map" />}}.
 Hinode follows several conventions to standardize and streamline the development of shortcodes and partials.
 You are encouraged to use the same conventions, especially when contributing your own code for sharing.

 ## Shared partials